In this article, we will give you detailed instructions on recording an electric guitar in one of the most versatile DAW’s out there – Logic Pro X.

 - Step 2

 Place the microphone in front of the center of your speaker as a starting point.
-You can move it around, listen to it, and get the character of the sound you want – more low-end or less highs – all depending on mic placement.
+You can move it around, listen to it, and get the character of the sound you want – more low-end or fewer highs – all depending on mic placement.

 An example of microphone placement on a cab’s speaker.